willtmc/project-tracker/DEVELOPMENT.md

   * Replaced tiny icons with proper buttons for better usability
   * Consistent spacing and alignment in both grid and list views
   * Eliminated duplicate content that was previously showing in both views
+- Enhanced duplicate detection with GPT-4o (March 14, 2025)
+  * Improved accuracy in identifying potential duplicate projects
+  * Better handling of similar project titles with different wording
+  * Optimized similarity threshold for more reliable results

 ## Planned Features